Epidemic Population Games And Perturbed Best Response Dynamics

-At the beginning of a pandemic, a social planner, who does not know the parameter $\mu$, can employ (EPG) with an initial selection of $\bar r$ and $\bar \beta$ to curb the spread of the pandemic.
-In the meantime, the planner can collect data on the agents' decision on strategy selections to estimate $\mu$.
-For the data collection, we consider a survey method in which randomly selected agents are asked about which strategies they would choose given a fixed reward vector $r$, which is not necessarily the same as $\bar r$ adopted for (EPG).
-Based on the survey data, the planner estimates bounds on $(r - \tilde c)' C^\mu (r - \tilde c)$ and, consequently, those on $\mu$ using Proposition~\ref{proposition:estimated_perturbation_parameter}.
+At the beginning of a pandemic, a social planner, who is initially unaware of the parameter $\mu$, can employ (EPG) with an initial selection of $\bar r$ and $\bar \beta$ to curb the spread of the pandemic.
+Simultaneously, the planner can collect data on the agents' strategy selections to estimate $\mu$.
+For data collection, we consider a survey method in which randomly selected agents are asked which strategies they would choose given a fixed reward vector $r$, which may differ from $\bar r$ used in (EPG).
+Note that each agent's response represents a specific strategy randomly drawn from the probability distribution $C^{\mu} (r - \tilde c(I))$.
+The following proposition outlines the method for calculating probabilistic upper and lower bounds of $\mu$ using the survey data.